polnops/polnops.github.io/research.markdown

 Silicon not only plays a major role in semiconductor electronics but also offers tools to manipulate light in a scalable manner thanks to its compatibility with the advanced CMOS processes.
-In this project, we introduce quantum emitters to silicon photonics, building an efficient interface between them that will enable on-chip quantum photonic devices such as telecom single photon sources and exploring possibilities of performing photonic quantum information processing with quantum emitters in integrated photonic circuits.
+In this project, we introduce quantum emitters to silicon photonics, to build an efficient interface between them that will enable on-chip quantum photonic devices such as telecom single photon sources and explore possibilities of performing photonic quantum information processing with quantum emitters in integrated photonic circuits.

 [<img src="/images/silicon_drawings.001.png" style="width: 95%; margin-left: 0%; margin-right: 10%; margin-top: 0.5em; margin-bottom: 1em;">](/images/silicon_drawings.001.png)